-2. Immediately after they shall be assembled, in e asequence of the first election, they shall be divided as equally as may be into three classes.
-The seats of the Senators of the first class shall be vacated at the expiration of the second year; of the second class at the expiration of the fourth year; and of the third ass at the expiration of the sixth year; so that onethird may be clasen every second year; and if vacancas happen by assignation or otherwise during the recess of the Legislature of any State, the Executive thereof may make temporary appointments until the next meeting of the Legislature, which shall then fill such vacancies.
+.2.
+Inapolitely after they shall be assembled, in consequence of the first election, they shall be divided as qualty as may be into three classes.
+The seats of the Soundergot the first class shall be vacated at the expirate bot the second year; of the second class at the exponention of the fourth year; and of the third class at the expiration of the sixth year; so that onethird may be charle every second year; and if vacan-As happendy resignation or otherwise during the rey of the Legislature of any State, the Executive thereof may make temporary appointments until the heat highing of the Legislature, which shall then fill also a ligesident qua tempore in the absence of the Vice President, or when he shall exercise the office of President of the Confederate States.

-3. No person shall be a Senator who shall not have attained the age of thirty years, and be a citizen of the Enfederate States, and who shall not, when elected, be an inhabitant of the State for which he shall be of The Senate shall have the sole power to try all apenchments When sitting for that purpose, they shall be on oath or affirmation.
-When the President of the Confederate States is tried, the Chief Justice shall preside; and no person shall be convicted withbut the concernes of two-thirds of the members present.
-Ludgment in cases of impeachment shall not extend further than foremoval from office, and disqualitication to belid and enjoy any office of honor, trust or -profit, under the Confederate States; but the party convicted shall, nevertheless, be liable and subject to insectment, trial, judgment and punishment, according
+Noberson shall be a Senator who shall not have attained the age of thirty years, and be a citizen of the Confederate States, and who shall not, when elected. be an inhabitant of the State for which he shall be ment in cases of impeachment shall not extend further than to removal from office, and disqualillipation to hold and enjoy any effice of honor, trust or profit, under the Confederate States; but the party convi vel shall, nevertheless, be liable and subject to indefinest, real, judgment and punishment, according

-4. The Vice President of the Confederate States shall be President of the Senate, but shall have no vote, unless they be equally divided.
+Vice President of the Confederate States shallbe President of the Senate, but shall have no vote, unless they is equally divided. senate shall choose their other officers, and